Cyber attacks are a matter for the boss

 - The management level must monitor the entire process and also the further application.

 However, the management is and remains ultimately responsible.
+Because Cybersecurity is not an IT add-on - it is a management and compliance issue.

 This applies all the more to the important and particularly important institutions addressed by the new IT security law.